mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 discovered by independent groups of consumers in realtime.

 We implemented this via `nsqlookupd`, a daemon that maintains an ephemeral mapping of topics to `nsqd` nodes.
-We took a pragmatic approach under-the-hood, all `nsqd` participating in a given cluster maintain TCP connections to `N` (typically 2 or 3) `nsqlookupd` and push topic/channel metadata over the wire.
+We took a pragmatic approach under-the-hood, all of the `nsqd` participating in a given cluster maintain TCP connections to `N` (typically 2 or 3) `nsqlookupd` and push topic/channel metadata over the wire.

 Because `nsqlookupd` nodes do not coordinate with their peers the availability characteristics are simple to reason about - just run as many as you need to achieve redundancy.